NikDiGio/LongShort_2.0/README.md

 ```bash
 nohup ./path/to/file/file_name.py  > output.log 2>&1 &
 ```
-In this way the aoutput will be written on a log file called *output.log*.
+In this way the output will be written on a log file called *output.log*.

 Replacing file_name and the path with the right model script name and folder path.

-Given the file size of the initial Glove.6B dataset file, it has been sliced into different chunks to upload this data on GitHub as well.
-As a matter of fact, GitHub has a file size limit of 100 MB and the file was around 10 times higher.
+Given the file size of the initial Glove.6B dataset file, this has been sliced into different chunks to upload this data on GitHub as well.
+As a matter of fact, GitHub has a file size limit of 100 MB and the file was around 10 times bigger.
 This process has been performed in *file_slicing.py* .
 All the chunks are automatically recombined in the CNN scripts.

-For any doubt, error or suggestion you can contact the Repo admin at this email [nicolodigiovanni@outlook.it](mailto:nicolodigiovanni@outlook.it) 📫.
-An appropriate reply will follow as fast as possible.
+For any questions, errors, or suggestions, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nicol%C3%B2-di-giovanni/) 📬.